k-orolevsk-y/k-orolevsk-y/README.md

-Hi, Friend! 👋🏻
+## Hi, Friend! 👋🏻 I'm Kirill Korolevsky 😇

-How are you? 🧐 I'm fine, let's tell you about myself: ⚡️
+How are you? 🧐 I'm fine, let's tell you about myself ⚡️:

 — I'm coding on PHP, Python, JS, React 😱